rtasalem/helm-charts/README.md

 The GitHub action responsible for handling releases and deployments is taken from the [Helm docs](https://helm.sh/docs/howto/chart_releaser_action/#github-actions-workflow).

-Using the chart releaser action provided by Helm, this repository has 2 branches: `main` which contains the source code for all Helm charts and `gh-pages` which hosts the published charts and the `index.yaml`.
+Using the chart releaser action provided by Helm, this repository has 2 branches: `main` which contains the source code for all Helm charts and `gh-pages` which hosts the published charts, the `index.yaml`, and deployed to GitHub pages..